 - 29% of startups shut down before released because they run out of cash.

 But what is really interesting to us:

 - Startups that scale properly grow about 20 times faster.

 Nowadays it seems that Uber, Tweeter or Instagram have become famous and gained world popularity because of fortune of developers.
 Indeed all these apps rushed into our everyday lives not so fast as it looks at first sight.
-Nowadays, no one remembers those primitive apps that there were on early beginning of their own story.
+Nowadays, no one remembers those primitive apps that there were on an early beginning of their own story.
 But they managed to succeed only to gradual growth.

 So, reasons your really want to make MVP before building full features application can be simply categorized like that:

 - Chances to make a real test for your product idea with minimal expenses.